Sunrise at Haleakalua: govisithawaii.com

 mystery (or problem) in the way light propagated.
 I remember clearly

-thinking that Fermat principle was dependent on local causality,
+wondering if Fermat's principle was dependent on local causality.

-but that light waves had to "know" the path it would take before it took
+a paradox because light waves had to "know" the path it would take,

-if I used Huygen's principle of wave interference.
-Throughout the
+only be solved if I used Huygen's principle of wave interference

 Later as a graduate student, I studied the math of Fermat's principle